javaee/mojarra/jsf-demo/basic-ezcomp/README.txt

-contract - using a bean as an attribute value spinner - basic spinner component spinnerStyled - adding styling to the spinner component spinnerFinal - making the spinner work if you use multiple times in a page nav - component that navigates to a new page
+contract - using a bean as an attribute value spinner - basic spinner component spinnerStyled - adding styling to the spinner component spinnerFinal - making the spinner work if you use it multiple times in a page nav - component that navigates to a new page